eminisrafil/RubbishAPIs/Rubbish-APIs/API - Get all submissions.md

 ## GET /reports/:teamID/get

 This endpoint allows you to retrieve all the submission tickets that have been recorded in the Rubbish application.
-An "submission ticket" refers to a report about a specific instance of trash or litter, detailing information such as the type of rubbish, its location, and whether it has been picked up.
+A "submission ticket" refers to a report about a specific instance of trash or litter, detailing information such as the type of rubbish, its location, and whether it has been picked up.

 ### Headers